 By understanding these misconceptions about bike fitting, you can learn how to avoid things that could be hampering your progress as a cyclist.
 You'll also understand the process and science behind bicycle fitting and its value to you, regardless of your riding ability.

 Bike fitting is an ongoing process.
-Your body is always changing from its fitness, flexibility, weight, and strength.
+Your body is always changing from its fitness, flexibility, weight and strength.
 It's recommended to get a fit at least once a year.
-If you have just purchased a new bike, or have recovered from an injury or surgery, a bike fit is very important in optimizing your performance on the bike.
+If you have just purchased a new bike or have recovered from an injury or surgery, a bike fit is important in optimizing your performance on the bike.

-"It doesn't work.
-I have already received a fit before and it didn't help."
+Myth No. 2"It doesn't work.
+I have already received a fit before, and it didn't help."
 2 of 11

 It's important to understand that the term "bike fit" is used in many different contexts, as there are several different philosophies of fit and levels of fitting expertise.
 Some bike shops may advertise a "bike fit" but are only offering a few minor adjustments, or the person performing the fit was never professionally trained.